 (1:5-7) “Now for this very reason also, applying all diligence, in your faith supply moral excellence, and in your moral excellence, knowledge, 6 and in your knowledge, self-control, and in your self-control, perseverance, and in your perseverance, godliness, 7 and in your godliness, brotherly kindness, and in your brotherly kindness, love.”
 Peter lists many different character qualities.
-It doesn’t seem that these qualities lead to the other qualities in a linear way.
-Instead, these seem like a constellation of qualities.
 If we’re missing one of them, it compromises the entire picture.

-When we study these character qualities, these are nothing new to us (hopefully!).
+None of these character qualities are new to us (hopefully!).
 Yet these slowly slip away from our minds and hearts.
 We need to be “stirred up by way of reminder” (1:13).

 “Diligence” (spoudē) normally translated as “haste, hurry, or earnestness.”
 This is the opposite of apathy and indifference.
 Read Spurgeon’s chapter on “Earnestness” from Encounter with Spurgeon for good reading on this quality.

 “Moral excellence” (aretē) is usually given in the context of God’s own character.
 Moral goodness matters to God and to spiritual growth.

-“Self-control” (egkrateia) stops us from going to excess in moral or even non-moral areas: addictions, over-eating, etc. Wouldn’t it be great to have control of your desires, rather than being controlled by them? (cf. Gal.
+“Self-control” (egkrateia) stops us from going to excess in moral or even non-moral areas: addictions, over-eating, etc. Wouldn’t it be great to have control of your desires, rather than having our desires controlling us? (cf. Gal.
 5:23) When we lack self-control, it weighs us down.
 This could stop us from being able to “persevere.”

-“Perseverance” refers to be steadfast and stable.
-Some believers have spurts of spiritual growth, but then they have equal times of depression, inconsistency, or crushing discouragement.
-God wants to make us a consistent, dependable person.
+“Perseverance” refers to being steadfast and stable.
+Some believers have spurts of spiritual growth, but then they have equal times of crushing discouragement.
+God wants to form us into a consistent, dependable person.
 Peter himself was a vacillator, but God turned him into a “rock.”

 “Brotherly kindness” (philadelphia) literally means “love” (phileo) for the “brothers” (adelphe).
-This is the opposite of coldness, learning to feel for others.
+This is the opposite of coldness, and it implies learning to feel for others.

 Having our character change is a gradual process—not typically transformed overnight.
 If God sovereignly chooses to change a certain area of our lives, this is his prerogative.
 Yet he doesn’t promise this.